zachwilcher/DDMOG/README.md

 ## Constructing Sparse DDMOGs
 Skolem sequences and near-Skolem sequences can be used to construct DDMOGs with ceil(3n/2) edges whenever n >= 10 and n = 0,5,11 (mod 12).
-See `magicutils/distance_magic/graphs.py` for implementations.
+See `magicutils/distance_magic/graphs.py` for some partial implementations.

 I haven't implement the actual formulas for some of the sequences yet, but in theory the constructions work.

-When n > 138, a Langford sequence can be used to label an arbitrary number of pairs of K_{3,3}
+One of the most interesting results in my opinion is that if n > 138, a Langford sequence can be used to label an arbitrary number of pairs of K_{3,3} labeled with the numbers
-added on to a DDMOG with n vertices.

 The program `disconnected_conjecture.py` uses `ddmo_generator.py` in
 `magicutils/distance_magic/ddmo_generator.py`